Skip to Content

 An accurate and complete job description will enable the University to accurately describe the necessary qualifications, skills, knowledge, abilities and personal attributes, behaviours and/or competencies a job applicant should be judged to possess in order to be appointed to a position and to start making a significant contribution to the position within an appropriate and reasonable time-frame following their appointment.
 This description is called a person specification (see separate section below) and, together with the job description, will assist Massey to recruit and appoint appropriately qualified and skilled employees (‘human resources’) to fill those positions.

-All Massey staff are expected to skillfully perform their duties and responsibilities and achieve specific outcomes which together make up their key accountabilities.
+All Massey staff are expected to skilfully perform their duties and responsibilities and achieve specific outcomes which together make up their key accountabilities.
 Individual performance objectives, which are consistent with the key accountabilities of the job description, are defined and agreed to as part of Massey’s annual Performance Review and Planning process, known as PRP.
 The job description provides a focus for discussion so that the manager and staff member have a shared understanding of the nature and scope of the position and of what is expected of the staff member.

 Through the PRP process an individual’s initial training and development needs are assessed primarily against the requirements of their job description and person specification.
 In subsequent years the focus of the PRP will be on (a) how well the individual performed their duties and responsibilities over the previous 12 months; (b) what competency gaps are deemed to exist, and (c) consideration of an individual’s career aspirations and developing a personalised plan for professional career growth and advancement (including ‘Academic Promotions’).